 By Nikki C of BasinLife.com

-Summer is on the way!
-Along with giving away a 3-Day Vacation Getaway to the Oregon Coast, when you get there, don’t forget that there are miles of scenic trails for hikers of every skill level!
+Summer at the Oregon Coast!
+And don’t forget that there are miles of scenic trails for hikers of every skill level!
 It all depends what kind of adventure you’re looking for and what kind of views you want to soak in.

 Do you want an easygoing walk on the beach with wide-open views of the crashing waves?
 Or would you prefer a more challenging, steep climb through the woods for panoramic views of the beach and surrounding landscape?